Church of Saint-Jean-Bosco, Paris: Interior

 The nave is lined with massive concrete pillars which divide the nave into six traverses.
 They support a balcony a third of the way up the nave wall.
 The stained glass windows on this level provide light to the inside of the church.
 Above these the pillars support arches, which create a row of rectangular caissons or vaults, which lean inward and are decorated with paintings and ceramics.
 The ceiling vaults are also filled with art.
-A very long narrow windows runs beneath the ceiling vaults, invisible from the floor below, providing light to the upper level.
+A very long narrow window runs beneath the ceiling vaults, invisible from the floor below, providing light to the upper level.
 The architecture and decoration balance each other, so that the abundance of decoration does not seem so overwhelming.